How We Rank Online Nursing Programs

 Loan Default Rate

-A program’s loan default rate measures how many graduates could repay their loans after completing the program.
+A program’s loan default rate measures how many students could repay their loans after completing the program.
 A high loan default rate indicates that many graduates could not repay their loans, which often points to a lack of employment opportunities.
-A low loan default rate demonstrates strong job prospects after graduation.
+A low loan default rate can demonstrate strong job prospects after graduation.
 Our methodology factors in the loan default rate as a measure of a degree’s affordability and its ability to prepare graduates for the workforce.

 Average in Student Loans Awarded to Undergraduate Student